Te Pāti Māori: Supporting a National-led government: 2008–2017

-2017 election

 Prior to the 2017 general election, the Māori Party formed an electoral pact with the Mana Movement leader and former Māori Party MP Hone Harawira.
-The Māori Party agreed not to contest Te Tai Tokerau as part of a deal to regain the Māori electorates from the Labour Party.
-During the 2017 election on 23 September, the Maori Party failed to take any seats, with Labour capturing all seven of the Māori electorates.
+The Māori Party agreed not to contest Te Tai Tokerau as part of a deal for the two parties to try to regain the Māori electorates from the Labour Party.
+In the election, they failed to take any seats, with Labour capturing all seven of the Māori electorates.
 Party co-leader Te Ururoa Flavell expressed sadness at the loss of seats and announced he would be resigning from politics.
 Fellow co-leader Marama Fox expressed bitterness at the party's defeat, remarking that New Zealand had chosen to return to the "age of colonization" and attacked the two major parties, National and Labour, for their alleged paternalism towards Māori.
 Fox commented that Māori have "gone back like a beaten wife to the abuser" in regards to Labour's sweep of the Māori seats.
 Metro Magazine described the Māori Party's poor results as being part of backlash against them for helping National form a government.
-Within the following 12 months, the party’s senior figures resigned: Flavell and Fox stepped down from the co-leadership, as well as party president Tukoroirangi Morgan.
+Within the following 12 months, the party’s senior figures resigned: Flavell and Fox stepped down from the co-leadership and party president Tukoroirangi Morgan also resigned.
 This opened the field for a new generation of party leaders, namely Rāwiri Waititi and Debbie Ngarewa-Packer.